-Currently, the SEN Budget with the Pupil Premium is utilised to provide the following resources to support SEN provision in general and those children eligible for free school meals and those children in Looked After

-Care (LAC) with or without SEN :-
+Currently, the SEND Budget with the Pupil Premium is utilised to provide the following resources to support SEND provision in general and those children eligible for free school meals and Children who are Looked After (CLA) with or without SEND :-

-- Trained support staff (see Appendix B) - Specialist teachers (see Appendix B) - Books to support reading development of all children including those receiving Fresh Start intervention - Assessment tools for identifying specific difficulties of pupils with SEN - Educational Psychologist time to support high priority pupils - Speech and Language therapist support - School nurse support for pupils with behavioural and emotional difficulties, sensory and physical difficulties but also to provide support in general to parents/carers of pupils with SEN. - SENCo time - Specialist equipment such as writing slopes, specialised stationary, weighted blankets, and coloured overlays.
+- Trained support staff (see Appendix B) - Specialist teachers (see Appendix B) - The development of teaching areas to support targeted interventions (REACH Rooms) - Investment in the whole-school Thrive approach (see Appendix D)

+• Books to support reading development of all children including those receiving Fresh Start intervention

+- Assessment tools for identifying specific difficulties of pupils with SEND - Educational Psychologist time to support high priority pupils - Speech and Language therapist support

+• School nurse support for pupils with behavioural and emotional difficulties, sensory and physical difficulties but also to provide support in general to parents/carers of pupils with SEND.

+• SENCo time

+• Specialist equipment such as writing slopes, specialised stationary, weighted blankets, and coloured overlays.